Leigh Road / Wimborne Road West (between Canford Bottom roundabout and Brook Road)

 To watch YouTube videos on this site, you need to accept YouTube and Video cookies and then refresh the page.

-Work to build new sustainable transport infrastructure on Wimborne Road West and Leigh Road, has now been completed and the 2.3km stretch of new walking and cycle paths and crossings are open and ready for use.
+Work to build new sustainable transport infrastructure on Wimborne Road West and Leigh Road (between the Candford Bottom roundabout and the junction with Brook Road), has now been completed and the 2.3km stretch of new walking and cycle paths and crossings are open and ready for use.

 It is the first project to be completed as part of Dorset and BCP councils’ Transforming Cities Fund’ programme, which includes a 78km network of new walking and cycling routes and bus improvements being rolled out across south east Dorset.